platformatic/load-test/README.md

 - **Timeout Errors**: If a request cannot complete within the specified timeout period (via `AbortSignal.timeout()`)

 All errors are logged to stderr with the URL and error details, but the load test continues to execute remaining requests.

+## Latency Statistics

+After all requests complete, the tool displays comprehensive latency statistics using a high-precision histogram:

+- **Total requests**: Total number of requests executed
+- **Successful**: Number of requests that received 2xx status codes
+- **Errors**: Number of requests that failed (non-2xx responses, connection errors, timeouts)
+- **Min/Max**: Minimum and maximum latency observed
+- **Mean**: Average latency across all requests
+- **Stddev**: Standard deviation of latencies
+- **P50/P75/P90/P99**: Latency percentiles showing distribution

+Latencies are measured with nanosecond precision using `process.hrtime.bigint()` and displayed in milliseconds.
+Both successful and failed requests are included in the latency measurements.

 ## Testing